-31. Judgement of the Court in case C-270/12, UK vs Parliament and Council, 22 January 2014, analysed eg in Pelkmans and Simoncini (2014).
+Judgment of the Court in case C-270/12, UK vs Parliament and Council, 22 January 2014, analysed eg in Jacques Pelkmans and Marta Simoncini, Mellowing Meroni: How ESMA can Help Build the Single Market (Centre for European Policy Studies, 18 February 2014).

-32. Both proposals, referred to as a 'European System of Listing Authorities' and a 'European System of EU Fund Approval' respectively, are in Houmann and Gleeson (2015).
+Both proposals, referred to as a 'European System of Listing Authorities' and a 'European System of EU Fund Approval', respectively, are in Houmann and Gleeson (n 29).